 The recreational facilities will, however, achieve some degree of compliance under certain high tide scenarios.
 During extreme low tide events, assistance may be required to cross the gangway that links the ferry terminal jetty to the recreational pontoon.

 Will there be lighting on the recreational facilities?

 The existing lighting will be retained, and new lighting will be provided to ensure adequate illumination of the terminal for navigational safety.

 Landside Facilities FAQs

 Will there be carpark upgrades?

 Redland City Council is planning upgrade works to the Russell Island ferry terminal carpark.
-This will be designed in 2020/2021 with construction planned for 2021/2022 to follow after the terminal completion.
+This carpark upgrade work is planned to commence at the conclusion of Russell Island’s ferry terminal upgrade.

-Macleay Island will receive new covered waiting areas with minor modification to the drop off area to accommodate ambulance service.
+Macleay Island will receive new covered waiting areas with minor modifications to the drop-off area to accommodate ambulance service.
 This work is to be delivered concurrently with Macleay Island’s ferry terminal upgrade.

 Council is planning to review the Karragarra Island foreshore master plan in future years to plan for potential upgrades and formalise carparking.

 Will the toilet facilities be upgraded?